The EXCEPT operator calculates the difference between the sets of data returned by the left and right child operators and removes duplicate data.

-OceanBase Database supports the following types of EXCEPT operators: MERGE EXCEPT DISTINCT and HASH EXCEPT DISTINCT.
+OceanBase Database supports the MERGE EXCEPT DISTINCT and HASH EXCEPT DISTINCT forms of the EXCEPT operator.

 MERGE EXCEPT DISTINCT